 - to coordinate planning for periodic international meetings on industrial and applied mathematics.

 ICIAM was created in response to the strong development of applied mathematics in the 1970s and 1980s.
 Gene Golub of Stanford University started a loose cooperation between four organizations, (i) the German and Central European GAMM, (ii) the British IMA, (iii) the North-American based SIAM, and (iv) the French SMAI, to organize the first so called “International Congress on Industrial and Applied Mathematics”; that is, ICIAM.
 The first Congress took place in Paris in 1987.
-Since then, congresses take place every four years, so far having been held in Washington, Hamburg, Edinburgh, Sydney, Zurich, Vancouver, and most recently in Beijing.
-The last attracted 4000+ delegates.
-The next congress will be held in Valencia in 2019.
+Since then, congresses take place every four years, so far having been held in Washington, Hamburg, Edinburgh, Sydney, Zurich, Vancouver, Beijing, and most recently in Valencia.
+The last one attracted more than 4000 delegates.
+The next congress will be held in Tokyo in 2023.

 What are the main objectives of ICIAM?

 ICIAM Congresses: Clearly the focus is on the congresses.
 These congresses now feature four distinct ingredients.

 - Invited speakers are selected by a distinguished international scientific committee under the control of the council.